Alpha107/Cognifyz/README.md

 # Level 1 Tasks

 This repository contains solutions for the **Level 1 tasks** assigned during the Python Development Internship at Cognifyz Technologies.
-Each task is implemented in Python and includes a description of the task, code implementation, and sample usage.
+Each task is implemented in Python and includes a description of the task and code implementation.

 ---